IntraSoft Technologies Limited

 Disclosures under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013

 The Company has taken sufficient measures and adopted a policy in terms of The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and rules thereunder.
-During the year under review, no complaints in relation to such harassment at workplace have been reported.
+During the year under review, no complaints in relation to sexual harassment at workplace have been reported.

 Managements Discussion and Analysis

-A detailed review of the operations, performance and future outlook of the Company and its business is given in the Managements Discussion and Analysis which is attached and forms part of this Report.
+A detailed review of the operations, performance and future outlook of the Company and its business is given in the Managements Discussion and Analysis is attached and forms part of this Report.